amithasen/MLND-Project-Capstone-Predicting-Device-Failures/README.md

 ## Predicting Device Failures with Ensemble Models

 Background
 * This is the capstone project for Udacity Machine Learning Engineer Nanodegree.
+Series of ensemble models are fitted to evaluate probabilities of device failures for purpose of predictive maintenance.
+Resampling technique is also used to mitigate imbalanced nature of the dataset.
+Model performnace is continuously calibrated with help of confusion matrix.
+In the final analysis, the best performing model is able to score 100% accuracy, and .

 Dataset